-Erasure and programming of the TMS29F010 are accomplished by writing a sequence of commands using standard microprocessor-write timings.
+Erasure and programming of the TMS29F040 are accomplished by writing a sequence of commands using standard microprocessor-write timings.
 The commands are written to a command register and input to the command-state machine (CSM).
-The CSM interprets the command entered and initiates program and erase operations as instructed.
+The CSM interprets the command entered and initiates program, erase, suspend, and resume operations as instructed.
 The CSM acts as the interface between the write-state machine (WSM) and the external chip operations.
 The WSM controls all voltage generation, pulse generation, preconditioning, and verification of the memory contents.
 Program and sector/chip-erase functions are fully automatic.
 Once the end of a program or erase operation is reached, the device internally resets to the read mode.
 If V{CC} drops below the low-voltage-detect level (V{LKO}), any operation in progress is aborted and the device resets to the read mode.
-If a byte-program or chip-erase operation is in progress, additional program/erase commands are ignored until the operation ends.
+If a byte-program or chip-erase operation is in progress, additional program/erase commands are ignored until the operation in progress completes.